zyf241812/WizardLM/README.md

 ### WizardLM-30B performance on different skills.

-The following figure compares WizardLM-30B and ChatGPT’s skill on Evol-Instruct testset.
-The result indicates that WizardLM-30B achieves 97.8% of ChatGPT’s performance on average, with almost 100% (or more than) capacity on 18 skills, and more than 90% capacity on 24 skills.
+The following figure compares WizardLM-30B and ChatGPT's skill on Evol-Instruct testset.
+The result indicates that WizardLM-30B achieves 97.8% of ChatGPT's performance on average, with almost 100% (or more than) capacity on 18 skills, and more than 90% capacity on 24 skills.

 <p align="center" width="100%">
 <a ><img src="imgs/evol-testset_skills-30b.png" alt="WizardLM" style="width: 100%; min-width: 300px; display: block; margin: auto;"></a>